ISISComputingGroup/ibex_developers_manual/Mercury-iTC-Enhanced-Cryostat-Control.md

 ### High-temperature operation

 When operating above the cutoff temperature the MERCURY_ITC IOC should use a lookup table to decide what to set the pressure setpoint to.
 There should be a reasonable default lookup table in the common configs area, but a user should be able to set their own lookup table stored in the instruments config area.
 The lookup table is a key-value pair.
-The key is the difference between the current heater power and the target heater power.
-The value is the pressure setpoint to set.
+The key is the difference between the temperature and the temperature setpoint.
+The value is the pressure setpoint to set when the temperature - temperature setpoint is within the range of the values given key.

 ## Questions whilst designing

-- What is the current and target heater power?
-Should we really be looking at the temperature and temperature setpoint?
+- I have used temperature and temperature setpoint here as it seems logical.
+It was mentioned in the meeting that the mercury algorithm set the needle valve based on the heater power.
+Is using temperature and temperature setpoint differences correct?
+We only seem to be able to get one value for the heater power, not a target and a current value.
 - Are we just looking at a single temperature and a single pressure channel?
 Are these fixed?